 Featured image: Dorothea Lange - Migrant Mother

-The photograph The Falling Soldier was taken in 1936 by Robert Capa during the Spanish Civil War.
+We continue our list of the most famous photographs with a photo titled The Falling Soldier, taken in 1936 by Robert Capa during the Spanish Civil War.
 It was said that it depicts the death of a soldier named Federico Borrel Garcia.
 The soldier is collapsing backward after being fatally shot in the head.
 Recalling the moment he took the photo, Capa explained he had been in a trench with soldiers, and when they moved over the trench, he put a camera above his head and clicked without even looking.
 Yet, ever since the 1970s, there have been an ongoing authenticity debate regarding the location, the identity of its subject.
 Additionally, it has been discovered that several staged photographs have been taken at the same time and place.

 Featured image: Robert Capa - The Falling Soldier, 1936